-CMNH hosts occasional Visiting Researchers who wish to be based here in Brighton during a research visit over a specified period of time, and Affiliated Researchers who are those that seek a formal, ongoing relationship at a geographical distance.
+CMNH hosts occasional Visiting Researchers who wish to be based here in Brighton during a research visit over a specified period of time, and Associate Researchers who are those that seek a formal, ongoing relationship at a geographical distance.
 Find details of how to apply here.

 Dr Zacharoula Christopoulou